 Although there are clear positives to chair rental, it isn’t all plain sailing and there are potential pitfalls to consider.

 1) Loss of Control

-As a freelances does not work directly for you, you have limited control over some issues that could affect your salon, what hours they choose to work for example.
+As a freelancer does not work directly for you, you have limited control over some issues that could affect your salon; what hours they choose to work for example.
 As the stylist works for themselves, they won’t expect you to manage them.
-This can creates issues surrounding team building and morale.
+This can create issues surrounding team building and morale.
 Also, if their service or attitude does not correlate with the culture and standards of your reputation, it is harder for you to correct this as you could with your own staff.

 3) Customer Poaching

 Building on from the last point, if your freelance ever leaves, there is little you can do to prevent them from taking some of your clientele with them, or worse still, your staff.

 Salon Chair Rental Risk Reduction and Contract

 As you can see, with renting a chair, there are both pros and cons to be considered.
 To help ensure your business enjoys the benefits of chair rental without all of the risks, here are some steps you really must follow.